-With this shared understanding of the importance of the strategic plan in guiding the budget, and the budget as the annual education plan, the primary guideline for FY26-3025-29 is that all activities described in the strategic plan (and future iterations thereof) will have clearly identifiable funding in the budget and will be described as part of the work of the relevant unit(s) in their budget narrative.
+With this shared understanding of the importance of the strategic plan in guiding the budget, and the budget as the annual education plan, the primary guideline for FY26-30 is that all activities described in the strategic plan (and future iterations thereof) will have clearly identifiable funding in the budget and will be described as part of the work of the relevant unit(s) in their budget narrative.
 We appreciate the initial work that was presented by Drs.
 Fortuna and Givens in August 2024 to identify activities which will need funding to be identified, and look forward to the final results of this work.
 Conversely and to the extent possible, activities that are clearly not aligned with the strategic plan will be identified and defunded or a strategy (multi-year and/or starting in later years as needed) for exiting these activities will be described.
 This is doubly important, not only for the additional time/focus this gives us on our priorities, but also to support long-term budget sustainability.
 This primary guideline has not changed from last year's guidance.

-Because of the importance of the strategic plan in driving all decisions, we want to reiterate the need for To the extent that dashboards that will allow stakeholders or other tools for staff to track the plan's progress.
+Because of the importance of the strategic plan in driving all decisions, we want to reiterate the need for dashboards that will allow stakeholders to track the plan's progress.
 Funding must be included for the development of these or equivalent data analytics tools in FY26 if they are not complete by the end of calendar year 2024 (i.e. the end of Q2 2025).
-If those are not complete by the end of FY24, resources should be directed so these are developed in FY25.

-Above and beyond this eemphasis specific activities described in on the budget as the strategic plan, specific guidelines include:
+Above and beyond this emphasis on the budget as the strategic plan, specific guidelines include: